Superhuman07/Operating-System-Linux-C-C-scripts/README.md

 The code/scripts which describes how a OPERATING SYSTEM such as LINUX works!
 Download the zip file and start exploring the code by running in a linux based OS !
 These are the practical questions of Operating System subject of DELHI UNIVERSITY feel free to download and share!
+This project is licensed under the terms of the <b>GNU license</b>.